Which is the best method for sterilizing a menstrual cup?

 Found Your Favorite Sterilizing Method but Haven’t Found Your "Goldilocks" Cup Yet?

 Then give CUP-FIGURATOR™ Menstrual Cup Finder a try.

 It’ll help you find your perfect menstrual cup match.

 Just answer 10 questions about your lifestyle and menstruation and then let it work its magic.

-And if you would rather do the heavy-lifting yourself you're always welcome to use menstrualcup.eco Search™.
+Or if you would rather do the heavy-lifting yourself you're always welcome to use our free database tool menstrualcup.eco Search™.

 Type in your email below and find out which menstrual cup is the perfect match for you!